 The protection aspect of the deck is vital to reliably keeping it online.
 Picture casting Feather only to have her die over and over again.
 Some good all those cantrips/scries in your hand will do.
 That's not the best.
 As such, you need to always hold, or at the very least bluff, protection for Feather.
 One mana will suffice.
 That's where Gods Willing, Sheltering Light and a few others reside.
 Staying in control of Feather being on the board is important, and can lead to various cat and mouse mind games with the opposition.
 Some of the protection spells come with added value, so you can pop a Gods Willing to get a scry with some spare mana.
 Now your opponents are notified that you can blank spot removal, and have to play around it.
 Use Ajani's Presence to minimally speed up Feather's clock?
 That Wrath of God won't take her out.
 This tends to ultimately lead to you being left alone and not interacted with outside wipes when playing against opponents experienced against the deck.
 "He'll have something to stop it, just don't mess with him."
 This is where the bluff element comes in - you can sometimes get away with not having protection at all against those foes, and as long as that token mana is waiting they'll leave you be.
 The only time you should feel ok using it is in main two before your turn with everyone tapped out.
 You can try greeding it in less inviting circumstances, but don't say I didn't warn you if someone rips a funny on you in response.

 The second order of business comes in various cast synergy friends and other value pieces worth getting out.
 You need payoff.
 While you'll eventually be casting an impressive flurry of spells with frightening regularity, card advantage for card advantage's sake won't get you too far if nothing is happening as you rip it.
 Board gummers like Monastery Mentor help ensure you have some board presence that deters free swings into you.
 Being able to chump, maybe even trade with, anything coming your way will dissuade attacks reasonably well.
-Non-board payoff, such as Burning Prophet or Scroll of the Masters, is also pretty good to have around.
+Non-board payoff, such as Burning Prophet, is also pretty good to have around.
 The cumulative value these sort of cards bring to the table is very handy in trying to close out the game later.
 Thankfully, most are pretty cheap to cast.

 At this point, you should still have some mana left.
 Probably not a dizzying amount, but a few pips of pocket change.
 This is where you start spamming the value spells.
 Cantrip a bit, scry a bit, try to find some good payoff to work into your board.
 Or mana, if you're short.
 Anything you need, really.
 For now this is not means unto itself, but you can invest heavier in this if you find yourself lacking payoff.
 Each of those one-cost cantrips you have does not actually cost one.
 It can secretly cost as much as you have opponents, as you can pop it in everyone else's turn (remember to do this in main two, Marchesa/Roon style, so you get it back in the following end step).
 As such, it's very easy to have a small value suite stretch a long way if given the opportunity to, or roll back the expenditure and devote mana to furthering your board state.
 Ultimately this flexibility is what allows Feather to scale well into multiplayer, so make use of it when you have the resources to.
 Another important thing to keep track of is what your opponents know about your hand for another cat and mouse element.
 Let's say you've opened Heal, and have been using that for card acquisition.
 A couple Heals in you find yourself an Expedite.
 That's objectively better as you get the card immediately!
 However, your opponents are not aware of you having that card, so unless you have the resources to start slinging both around keep showing them the Heal.